shirakaba/anime-diverge/docs/shows/bookworm.md

 ## Web novel

-The web novel has been removed from publication, but various chapters are still available through the internet wayback machine.
-There are presumably unofficial translation groups who picked up the web novel while it was still available.

 Series 1 presumably covers all of Part 1 of the Web Novel.

 The final episode of Series 2 of the anime covers several chapters in the middle of Part 2: [chapter 129](https://ncode.syosetu.com/n4830bu/129/), [chapter 132](https://ncode.syosetu.com/n4830bu/132/), and [chapter 133](https://ncode.syosetu.com/n4830bu/133/), skipping chapters 130-131.